 Decisions of Interest

 From time to time we will post decisions that make us look good.
-Lest we leave you with the impression that we have a perfect track record, we begrudgingly admit that every now and then, a Judge gets it wrong and rules against us.
+Lest we leave you with the impression that we have a perfect track record, we begrudgingly admit that every now and then, a Judge rules against us.
 It is not likely that you will find those decisions below – unless we were successful on an appeal!

 Ready, Willing and Able